duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 [parse user agent strings](https://developers.whatismybrowser.com/useragents/parse)
 * [railspanel](https://chrome.google.com/webstore/detail/railspanel/gjpfobpafnhjhbajcjgccbbdofdckggg)

-## Chrome DNS and HSTS problem
+## Chrome DNS and HSTS problem for .localhost and .dev

 Since google owns `.dev` domain and it exists in hsts list, in chrome (no firefox) request to `my-domain.dev` will be always https.
-So for local development I use `.local` with dnsmasq.
-I did not choose to use `localhost` because I can not remap subdomain of localhost in /etc/hosts and use in google chrome (firefox works fine)
+So for local development I use `.loc` with dnsmasq.
+I did not choose to use `localhost` because I can not remap subdomain of localhost in /etc/hosts and use in google chrome (firefox works fine) for some pathetic reason
 <https://stackoverflow.com/questions/39666979/chrome-ignoring-hosts-file-for-subdomains-of-localhost>
+You can also use `lvh.me` since it always resolves to 127.0.0.1.

-For all subdomains I use dnsmasq so I do not need to edit /etc/hosts for each subdomain;
+For all subdomains I use dnsmasq so I do not need to edit /etc/hosts for each
+subdomain:

 ~~~
 # /etc/dnsmasq.d/dev-tld
-local=/local/
-address=/local/127.0.0.1
+local=/loc/
+address=/loc/127.0.0.1
 ~~~

-restart
+restart with

 ~~~
 sudo systemctl restart NetworkManager
 sudo /etc/init.d/dnsmasq restart